JuliaDynamics/TransitionsInTimeseries.jl/paper/paper.md

 and society.
 Examples of this are ubiquitous and include the onset of cardiac arrhythmia [@tse_mechanisms_2016], the deglaciation of Earth about 20,000 years ago [@wolff_changes_2010] and the recent price collapse of many cryptocurrencies [@ismail_detecting_2020].
-The systems displaying such transitions are therefore usually monitored by measuring state variables that are believed to be representative of the underlying process.
+The systems displaying such transitions are usually monitored by measuring state variables that are believed to be representative of the underlying process.
 Researchers analyze the resulting timeseries with various methods to detect past transitions and predict future ones.